tasosnent/BeyondMeSH/Data/README.md

+# Data for fine-graind semantic indexing for Alzheimer's Disease.

-# Input datasets for the pipeline of the fine-graind semantic indexing pipeline.
+## Input datasets for the pipeline

-* The files included in this folder:
+The files included in this folder:
 	* AD_abstract.csv	:		A CSV file with the initial dataset of articles anotated with AD descriptor (D000544) on 17/4/29018.
 								Includes the following collumns:
 									pmid			:	The unique identifier of the article in PubMed